arista-netdevops-community/arista_eos_automation_with_ncclient/README.md

 # Credits

-Thank you to for writing this blog https://eos.arista.com/ncclient-example-with-eos/
+Thank you to  John Allen for writing this blog https://eos.arista.com/ncclient-example-with-eos/
 It provided the basis for this example.